physicell-training/cecam23/code/PhysiMeSS/README.md

 This source code is for the CECAM-Lorentz workshop "The Extracellular Matrix: How to model structure complexity"

 ## Directory files
-* Source code based on PhysiCell v1.10.1 with PhysiMESS modifications (see DOCUMENTATION.txt)
+* Source code built on PhysiCell v1.10.4 with PhysiMESS modifications (see DOCUMENTATION.txt)
 * Makefile
 * config directory with pre-loaded examples
 * setup guide